The Importance Of Training Lone Workers

 If a serious incident at work does occur, employers have a responsibility to both report the accident to the appropriate enforcing authority and to provide appropriate aftercare to those affected.

-RIDDOR report must be completed within 10 days of the incident occurring and can be made over the telephone or by completing the appropriate online form.
-Reporting serious incidents and fatalities is a legal requirement to all businesses in the UK and helps the relevant authorities to identify where or how risks arise and whether they need to be investigated.
+A RIDDOR report must be completed within 10 days of the incident occurring and can be made over the telephone or by completing the appropriate online form.
+Reporting serious incidents and fatalities is a legal requirement for all businesses in the UK and helps the relevant authorities to identify where or how risks arise and whether they need to be investigated.

 How staff react following a work-related accident will depend on the severity of the incident and the specific needs of the victim, but their needs should be accommodated as far as reasonably possible.
 In the event of a less serious incident, it may be enough to offer friendly support to the victim, whereas in other cases, professional support (such as by a GP or therapist) may be needed.